Connect with us

 Rep. Sheila Cherfilus-McCormick (D-FL-20)

-Sheila Cherfilus-McCormick has not supported abolishing the Department of Education.
-There are no known public statements from her in the last two years calling for the DOE’s elimination – unsurprising, as she is a Democrat who favors robust federal support for education.
+Sheila Cherfilus-McCormick favors federal support for education.
 Cherfilus-McCormick has instead focused on issues like equity in education and federal resources for her South Florida district.
 In line with Democratic colleagues, she would presumably oppose any attempt to defund or dismantle the department (even though she hasn’t been quoted on the Trump administration’s recent moves).

 Rep. Brian Mast (R-FL-21)

-Brian Mast has aligned with GOP efforts to abolish the Education Department, albeit without fanfare.
-Rep. Mast is listed among the co-sponsors of the 2025 House bill to terminate the department.
+Brian Mast has aligned with GOP efforts to abolish the DOE, albeit without fanfare.

 Rep. Lois Frankel (D-FL-22)

-Lois Frankel has not voiced any support for dismantling the Department of Education.
-As a Democratic lawmaker, she has consistently supported federal education programs and funding, and she has criticized Trump-era education cuts.
-In the last two years, Frankel did not issue a specific statement on proposals to abolish the DOE – likely because she staunchly disagrees with them.
+Lois Frankel has consistently supported federal education programs and funding, and she has criticized Trump-era education cuts.
 Her general position has been that the Department’s work (from Pell Grants to civil rights enforcement) is vital, so one can infer she opposes recent GOP efforts, even if she hasn’t spoken on them at length publicly.

 Rep. Jared Moskowitz (D-FL-23)

 Jared Moskowitz has not made headlines regarding the abolition of the Education Department.
-He is a freshman Democrat who has largely focused on issues like disaster relief and antisemitism in his early tenure.
-Moskowitz has not supported any initiative to eliminate the DOE; on the contrary, he tends to support federal funding for schools (he was even part of a group of lawmakers protesting at DOE headquarters when rumors swirled about its closure.
+He is a freshman Democrat who has largely focused on issues such as disaster relief and antisemitism in his early tenure.
+Moskowitz tends to support federal funding for schools.
+He was part of a group of lawmakers protesting at DOE headquarters when rumors swirled about its closure.

 While he hasn’t issued a formal press release on the subject, one can conclude Moskowitz stands against dismantling the department and would vote to preserve its essential programs.